 2. Come up with scenarios and evaluate the risks

 In times of crisis, as in normal times, the options must be reviewed so as to reach the best solution.
-It’s then essential to measure the risks and consequences of each option for the organisation.
+It’s then essential to measure the risks and consequences of each option for the organization.
 However, situations can evolve quickly and unexpectedly.
 Thomas had to arrange for everyone to work remotely from last March 17 to limit the risk of contagion, even though his company had prepared a plan to rotate teams on site that would allow it to continue operating without taking risks.
 The final decision was not part of the initial plan.

 3. Stay flexible and responsive

 Make plans, yes, but stay flexible and responsive in case things change.
 The focus of decision-making in times of crisis is managing the unexpected.
 After all, you can’t plan for every possibility and sometimes you have to change direction swiftly, as Thomas has done in recent days.
-“At the beginning of the health crisis, we spent a week working on lists to get unemployment benefits for the staff before we realised that the guys weren’t eligible under the specified criteria.”
-It’s better to stay flexible and keep your nerve when you have to make a u-turn.
+“At the beginning of the health crisis, we spent a week working on lists to get unemployment benefits for the staff before we realized that the guys weren’t eligible under the specified criteria.”
+It’s better to stay flexible and keep your nerve when you have to make a U-turn.

 4. Manage your emotional reactions

 A crisis can quickly become upsetting and, when dealing with your emotions, it’s not always easy to take responsibility for stressful issues.
 For Thomas, it was an emotional roller-coaster: “At the beginning, I felt like I was in a washing machine.
 There are stages that are very stimulating and, at the same time, there are stressful and frustrating situations.
 You work on something and, by the evening, you have to throw it all out.”
-Since certain times can be stressful to the point of having a physical impact, such as fatigue, irritability or insomnia, it’s essential to regain control of your emotions so you can make good decisions.
+Since certain times can be stressful to the point of having a physical impact, such as fatigue, irritability, or insomnia, it’s essential to regain control of your emotions so you can make good decisions.

 5. Avoid the pitfalls of decision bias

 Emotions can hinder decision-making and some reasoning can be influenced by cognitive biases that lead you to make bad decisions.
 In a crisis, for example, loss aversion bias can push you, when in doubt, to choose the least expensive option; and sunk cost bias can see you sticking with a bad proposition just because you’ve invested a lot in it already.
 Also common, when you don’t know which option to choose, is compliance bias.
-For businesses, this could manifest, for example, as the temptation to look at what your neighbours are doing so you can take the same actions, without taking too many risks.
+For businesses, this could manifest, for example, as the temptation to look at what your neighbors are doing so you can take the same actions, without taking too many risks.
 While this is an important step, it’s quite complex, so it’s good to be aware of it.

 6. Trust your intuition